Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/anigxity/types/Agoraphobia.md

 In this article, we take a closer look at the symptoms of agoraphobia, and we discuss when it’s a good time to talk with your doctor.

 Symptoms of agoraphobia
-According to the Diagnostic and Statistical Manual of Mental Disorders (DSM-5)Trusted Source, agoraphobia involves intense fear or anxiety that occurs in, or when anticipating, at least two of the following five situations:
+According to the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), agoraphobia involves intense fear or anxiety that occurs in, or when anticipating, at least two of the following five situations:

 using public transportation such as cars, buses, trains, ships, or planes being in open spaces such as parking lots, marketplaces, or bridges being in enclosed spaces such as shops, theaters, or cinemas standing in line or being in a crowd being outside the home alone
-You might receive an agoraphobia diagnosis if your symptoms persist for more than 6 monthsTrusted Source and occur nearly every time you encounter the place or situation.
+You might receive an agoraphobia diagnosis if your symptoms persist for more than 6 months and occur nearly every time you encounter the place or situation.

-Agoraphobia is most often diagnosed in young adulthood and usually before the age of 35Trusted Source.
+Agoraphobia is most often diagnosed in young adulthood and usually before the age of 35.

 By definition, the fears linked with agoraphobia are irrational.
 This means the anxiety is out of proportion with the actual danger posed by the situation.